jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 The following is a first attempt to define a logical relation for type safety for the cast calculus.
-The predicate ℰ expresses the semantic notion of a term being well typed at a given type A. Here we define that a term M is well typed at type A if it satisfies "progress" and "preservation".
+The predicate ℰ expresses the semantic notion of a term being well typed at a given type A. Here "semantic" means "runtime behavior".
+We define that a term M is semantically well typed at type A if it satisfies "progress" and "preservation".
 The progress part says that M is either (1) a (semantic) value, (2) reducible, or (3) an error.
 The preservation part says that if M reduces to N, then N is also semantically well typed at A.

     ℰ⟦_⟧ : (A : Type) → Term → Set
     ℰ⟦ A ⟧ M = (𝒱 ⟦ A ⟧ M ⊎ reducible M ⊎ Blame M)